 Apricot is a fruit found in both fresh and dried forms.
-Apricots are enriched in fiber and the best source of vitamin A, as well as vitamin C and several minerals such as copper, and potassium.
+Apricots are enriched in fiber and the best source of vitamin a, as well as vitamin c and several minerals such as copper and potassium.
+Using apricots to relieve constipation is pretty common.
+Yet, few understand the science and logic behind it.
+So, why do apricots make you poop?

 When you take soluble fiber, it dissolves in water and digestive fluid.
 Then, it is converted into a gelatinous substance, which is hydrolyzed by bacteria in the large intestine.